 - Population growth has continued and even accelerated throughout the project area.
-Locations at both ends of the project area that provide destinations for the facility's motorists have also continued to grow. - 2) Traffic growth has continued to reflect the development trends in the region. - 3) The existing and planned roadway network is not sufficient to provide the desired quality of traffic operations within the Little Rock/North Little Rock urban area. - 4) The specific proposed project alignment alternatives are being threatened by development. - 5) Camp Robinson, an Arkansas National Guard training center, continues to create a 10-mile (16-kilometer) long barrier to civilian travel that would continue to focus east-west travel in northern Pulaski County onto Interstate 40 if an alternate route is not developed.
+Areas at both ends of the project area that provide destinations for the facility's motorists have also continued to grow. - 2) Traffic growth has continued to reflect the development trends in the region. - 3) The existing and planned roadway network is not sufficient to provide the desired quality of traffic operations within the Little Rock/North Little Rock urban area. - 4) The specific proposed project alignment alternatives are being threatened by development. - 5) Camp Robinson, an Arkansas National Guard training center, continues to create a 10-mile (16-kilometer) long barrier to civilian travel that will continue to focus east-west travel in northern Pulaski County onto Interstate 40 if an alternate route is not developed. - 6) Camp Robinson training and security mission can be enhanced with the implementation of this facility.

-ALTERNATIVES DEVELOPMENT AND THE SDEIS
+ALTERNATIVES DEVELOPMENT

-Development of alternatives for the SDEIS was conducted in a manner that considered the history of the project while also taking into account the amount of time that has passed since the original ROD in 1994.
-Input from Agency Scoping, Public Officials meetings, and Public Involvement meetings also played a role in the development of the alternatives that were evaluated in the SDEIS.
+Development of alternatives for this SDEIS was conducted in a manner that considered the history of the project while also taking into account the amount of time that has passed since the original ROD in 1994.
+Input from Agency Scoping, Public Officials meetings, and Public Involvement meetings also played a role in the development of the alternatives that are being evaluated in the SDEIS.

-The Notice of Intent for preparation of the SDEIS, published in April 2004, stated that the entire length of the project would be reassessed due to the amount of time that had passed since the ROD.
+The Notice of Intent for preparation of this SDEIS, published in April 2004, stated that the entire length of the project would be reassessed due to the amount of time that had passed since the ROD.
 The reassessment of the project area began with a meeting with Army National Guard officials in March 2004 regarding Camp Robinson's development plans.
 From this meeting and subsequent meetings, the officials updated their preferred alignment for the North Belt Freeway through Camp Robinson related to land use changes that have occurred since the original alignment was set in the early 1990s.
 A corridor was developed for the alignment through Camp Robinson and added to a project area east of Camp Robinson to create the project area for the SDEIS.
 An Agency and Public Officials Scoping meeting was held in March 2005 to obtain information about current issues and constraints in the proposed project study area.